Publications

 Note from the author: the term demand planning is also used in a different context, that is as the overall process of what I would call “supply chain management”.
 For similar reasons, in this context too does “demand planning” seems an odd combination of words.

-Special thanks to Frank SchröderRuud VullersFried Enting, Tamara van Loo, John Franey, Peter Beerta en Hylke de Cock for their insightful input and constructive feedback when writing this article.
+Special thanks to Frank SchröderRuud VullersFried Enting, Tamara van Loo, Peter Beerta en Hylke de Cock for their insightful input and constructive feedback when writing this article.

 ^ Close Artice